kammaii/akorean/docs/learn.md

 # Mobile Android App

+- [ ] Install and Configure studio
-- [ ] How to turn this into an Android App
+- [ ] How to run App from Studio
+- [ ] Adding and configuring WebView

 # Mobile iOS App